SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 Increasing productivity of all food production systems (i.e. without reference to sustainable/resilient practices) was not considered relevant in v1.
 However, the SDG indicator metadata clearly classes increased productivity as part of sustainability.
 Thus, it is included now.
 > "Maintaining or improving the output over time relative to the area of land used is an important aspect in  sustainability  for  a  range  of  reasons.  [...].
 In a broader sense, an increase in the level of  land  productivity  enables  higher  production  while  reducing  pressure  on  increasingly  scarce  land  resources,  commonly  linked  to  deforestation  and  associated  losses  of  ecosystem  services  and biodiversity." (<a id="SDGindmetadata">[Statistics Division, 2021b, Indicator 2.4.1](#f9)</a>).

 Under "food production systems" we include types of agriculture, fishing and aquaculture.
 We do not include processing, storage, distribution, and markets, which can be considered part of a wider "sustainable food system" (<a id="SFS">[e.g. Annex 2, Annex 3 in One Planet network Sustainable Food Systems (SFS) Programme, 2020](#f8)</a>).
+Thus concepts such as food sovereignty are too wide.

 This query consists of 5 phrases.